 typeID.
 This string is a type identifier taken from the type specified in the dfdl:defineVariable annotation.

 value.
 This is a typed value, or the distinguished value "unknown".
-The type of the value must correspond to the typeID.
+The type of the value MUST correspond to the typeID.
 The value is optionally specified in dfdl:defineVariable or dfdl:newVariableInstance annotations in which case we refer to it as the default value for the variable.
 A default value may also be provided by the DFDL processor when the variable is defined with external "true".

 The variable memory is initialized when a dfdl:defineVariable annotation is encountered.